AdamHarbeck/notes/week6/week6-review.md

 1. What is Spring ORM and Spring Data?
 2. What does @Transactional do?
 3. What interfaces are available in Spring Data JPA?
-4. What is the difference between JPARepository and CrudRepository?
+4. What is the difference between JpaRepository and CrudRepository?
 5. What is the naming conventions for methods in Spring Data repositories?
 6. How are Spring repositories implemented by Spring at runtime?
 7. What is @Query used for?